thatguy2014/thatguy2014.github.io/about.markdown

 ![Aiden Tallet](/assets/AidenWoods.jpg){: width="230" style="float: left; margin-right: 20px;"}

 Hello!
 My name is Aiden Tallet and I am currently a Computer Science student at Ohio Northern University.
+You can find my LinkedIn [here](https://www.linkedin.com/in/aiden-tallet/){:target="_blank"}{:rel="noopener noreferrer"}

 I am on track to graduate with my Bachelors of Science a year early with a concentration in cybersecurity.
 This has required me to take 18 or more credit hours each semester, sometimes getting as high as 22 credits a semester.